-5.9 The National Planning Policy Framework (NPPF) advises that local planning authorities should set out policies for the management and growth of town centres over the plan period.
+- The National Planning Policy Framework (NPPF) advises that local planning authorities should set out policies for the management and growth of town centres over the plan period.
 The Council's Retail and Commercial Leisure Study identified a need for additional retail floorspace in the town centre.
-It is needed to meet the needs of a growing population and secure the town's

-- position as a regional shopping centre, which can compete effectively with other centres. - 5.10 However, more recent evidence in the study undertaken by DTZ to advise the Council on the delivery of additional retail floorspace in the town centre indicates that, in the current economic climate and given the pressures facing town centre retailing, the quantum of deliverable new floorspace is likely to be less than previously thought. - 5.11 The focus should be on strengthening the existing centre, particularly the prime pitch, prioritising sites and supporting the delivery of one scheme in a development cycle (10 years) for new retail floorspace.
-This evidence has informed Core Strategy review policy CS14 and policy SP10 above, which identifies a need for in the region of 15,000 sq m of net additional retail floorspace.
+It is needed to meet the needs of a growing population and secure the town's position as a regional shopping centre, which can compete effectively with other centres. - 5.10 However, more recent evidence in the study undertaken by DTZ to advise the Council on the delivery of additional retail floorspace in the town centre indicates that, in the current economic climate and given the pressures facing town centre retailing, the quantum of deliverable new floorspace is likely to be less than previously thought. - 5.11 The focus should be on strengthening the existing centre, particularly the prime pitch, prioritising sites and supporting the delivery of one scheme in a development cycle (10 years) for new retail floorspace.
+This evidence has informed Core Strategy Review policy CS14 and policy SP10 above.
 However, policy CS14 does not identify a retail floorspace requirement.
-This will be set as part of a review of the plan scheduled to begin in 2016, and CS14 sets out how additional retail proposals will be considered in the interim period. - 5.12 Delivering new retail investment in town centres can be challenging in this economic climate, and therefore it is appropriate to plan for the delivery of one retail development within an economic cycle.
+This will be set as part of a review of the plan scheduled to begin in 2016, and CS14 sets out how additional retail proposals will be considered in the interim period. - 5.12 Delivering new retail investment in town centres can be challenging in this economic climate.
 The Westgate site is identified as a key opportunity to achieve this, as it is located in close proximity to the existing retail core and would build upon the existing well functioning retail centre.
-The focus is on ensuring delivery of a retail scheme at Westgate which would lever maximum benefit and further investment. - 5.13 Therefore, the only significant new floorspace proposed is at the Westgate site.
-New retail floorspace here goes towards meeting the quantitative shortfall over the plan period and helps to address the qualitative deficiencies in the town centre, such as the lack of choice of large floor plate shop units.
+The focus is on ensuring delivery of a retail scheme at Westgate which would lever maximum benefit and further investment. - 5.13 New retail floorspace here helps to address the qualitative deficiencies in the town centre, such as the lack of choice of large floor plate shop units.
 A development brief will be prepared for the Westgate site.
 Appendix 3 provides additional information about the site allocated through this policy. - 5.14 The Mint Quarter site (also referred to as the Cox Lane regeneration area) has long been earmarked for potential retail development.
 However, in spite of previous planning permissions (e.g. reference 91/00813/OUT granted in September 1993), retail development has not been delivered.
 The site still has potential for redevelopment, but there are viability and deliverability issues in achieving a major retail-led scheme over the whole site.
-Therefore, the best way forward currently is considered to be residential-led development on the eastern part of the site and retaining the Central Shopping Area status on the western part.
+Therefore, the best way forward currently is considered to be residential-led development on the eastern part of the site and retaining the Central

+Shopping Area status on the western part.
 The latter could provide for comparison retail development, should the allocated Westgate site be developed primarily for a convenience store.
 Short stay parking would also need to be provided within the combined site in accordance with policy SP17.
 This approach accords with the Council's intention as set out in the Town Centre Master Plan and is supported by evidence in the Town Centre Opportunity Areas Study undertaken by DTZ.
-A development brief will be prepared to guide the redevelopment of the Mint Quarter. - 5.15 The Council will support the refurbishment of the Tower Ramparts Shopping Centre to ensure it remains an attractive and vibrant component of the town's shopping offer, given its location linking the Tower Ramparts Bus Station to the prime pitch of Tavern Street.
+A development brief will be prepared to guide the redevelopment of the Mint Quarter.

+5.15 The Council will support the refurbishment of the Tower Ramparts Shopping Centre to ensure it remains an attractive and vibrant component of the town's shopping offer, given its location linking the Tower Ramparts Bus Station to the prime pitch of Tavern Street.
 The refurbishment will strengthen the prime pitch offer of the town.